 Submitting your patch

 The mailing list is the primary queue for review and acceptance.
-Here you will get feedback, and let me know the details of your patch.
+Here you will get feedback, and let the reviewers know the details of your patch.

 Patches should be contained in the actual body of the email.
 There are many reasons for this.
 First, it makes them easier to read with any mail reader, it allows easier review "at a glance", and most importantly, it allows people to comment on exact lines of the patch in reply emails.

-git send-email allows you to send git formatted patches in plain text easily and is the preferred method for submission to the mailing list.
+git send-email allows you to send Git-formatted patches in plain text easily and is the preferred method for submission to the mailing list.
+Mail clients, including Gmail’s web interface, have a tendency to break patches by wrapping lines and/or adjusting whitespace and should be avoided.

 After you submit